Marc White

-Marc James Warren White (born 1 October 1973) is an English businessman who is best known for being founder, owner, chairman, former player and football manager of National League South club Dorking Wanderers.
+Marc James Warren White (born 1 October 1973) is an English businessman who is best known for being founder, owner, chairman, former football player and current manager of National League South club Dorking Wanderers.

 White founded Dorking Wanderers with friends in 1999 as an amateur team and initially played for them, as well as running the club he went on to become first team manager.
 White has overseen 12 promotions in 23 years and has seen the club move from the seventeenth-tier of English football to the fifth.

-Football career
+Managerial career

 White founded Dorking Wanderers in 1999 along with Mark Lewington, Ian Davidson, Lee Spickett and Penny Gregg.
 The club were founded in Division 5 of the Crawley & District Football League.
 He helped Dorking Wanderers achieve 12 promotions within 23 seasons from the English seventeenth tier to the English fifth tier.
-They were relegated from the National League at the end of the 2023–24 season.
-In June 2025, The FA gave White a six-match touchline ban for a sexist comment about women on a podcast.